AkshathaPrasanna/MutVis/README.md

   Once you're ready to run the analysis, type

   ```
-  snakemake --use-conda --cores 16
+  snakemake --use-conda --cores 4
   ```

-  The minimum number of 2 cores to be given depending on your system configuration.
+  The minimum number of 4 cores and maximum number of 16 depending on your system configuration.

 # Running MutVis-Genome mutation TvTi plot generation